What Are Some Reasons NOT To Travel With Kids? Pitfalls Of Family Travel

 Group photo with some local Thais at the Grand Palace in Bangkok

-It’s also magical and offers endless beauty and moments to discover, explore, connect and feel joy.
+It can also be magical and offers endless beauty and moments to discover, explore, connect and feel joy.
 It all depends on what you want to experience.

 The strange thing is when you get out from behind the couch and focus on living from the perspective that the world is safe and wonderful, you stop thinking it’s dangerous and you rarely have any experiences to prove you wrong.